[?] Subscribe To This Site

 Let’s see how dominance versus recessive rabbit genetics principles apply to the DWARF gene.

-The principles of dominant and recessive inheritance are the same for the dwarf gene as for other genes you just read about, such as rabbit coat color genetics.
+The principles of dominant and recessive inheritance are the same for the dwarf gene as for other genes such as rabbit coat color genetics.

 The dwarf gene works as a simple dominant gene.
 This means that just one dwarfing gene will produce a dwarf rabbit.
 If you’re thinking ahead of me, you’ll already be formulating the following questions in your mind: